 What is Smoke Loader?

-Smoke Loader, sometimes also called Dofoil, is a modular malware which is mainly utilized to download other viruses to infected machines.
+Smoke Loader, sometimes also called Dofoil, is a modular malware that is mainly utilized to download other viruses to infected machines.
 Despite its loader nature, the Smoke Loader bot can be equipped with a variety of malicious functions.
 Most of these functions are targeted at stealing sensitive data from the victims.

 Smoke Loader was first observed in the wild in 2011.
 It was seen being sold on underground portals grabberz[.]com and xaker[.]name by a member named SmokeLdr.
 The functionality of the malware varies from one attack to the other and depends on the choice of modules done by the attackers.

 Despite its old age, Smoke Loader continues to be an active threat even to this day.
 In particular, this malware was featured in RigEK and MalSpam campaigns.
 It should be noted that after March 2014, Smoke Loader is sold only to Russian-speaking attackers.

 General description of Smoke Loader

 The main functions of Smoke Loader include to load up to ten executable files and run them, geo-target the victim’s to direct attacks at specific countries, load files via URLs, mimic legitimate processes, and provide detailed summaries on installs and launches.

 The two optional modules allow Smoke Loader to expand its feature set with information-stealing functions.
 This allows Dofoil to grab passwords from widely used mail clients, FTP clients, and programs like TeamViewer.
 The malware can send the data to the C2 for the attacker.